By definition, a project is a temporary endeavor used to create a unique deliverable.

 Considering how similar most of the tools on this list are, their price tags are rather diverse.

-It’s important to understand not just which features a project management tool has, but also what price point these features are locked behind.
+It’s important to understand not just the features a project management tool has, but also the price point these features are locked behind.

 Many tools try to limit their free plans (if they even have them).
-They do so either by hiding important features behind a paywall or by putting a hard cap on the number of people who can work on free plan projects:
+They do so by either:

-- HacknPlan free plan doesn’t limit the number of users, but it does withhold key functionalities, such as Kanban column customization for personalized workflows.
+- HacknPlan’s free plan doesn’t limit the number of users, but it does withhold key functionalities, such as card fields, filters, Kanban column customization for personalized workflows, etc.

-Conversely, Plaky is a platform that offers all of these features to its FREE plan users, including unlimited users and due dates.
+Conversely, Plaky is a platform that offers all of these features in its free plan, including unlimited users and due dates.

 Another key factor has to do with your preferred way of organizing tasks.